 “You said I could tell the story, and now you’re judging me.”

 “Well, I’m sure you can see why I’m shocked.
-It’s a lot of people.
+It’s a lot of people, and all for something that doesn’t exist, that cannot work.
 Do you feel any remorse at all?”

 “I feel complete.”